Ztrains/noise-gen/README.md

 # noise-gen

-This app generates a 2D array of noise values using the Perlin Noise algorithm.
+ This library generates noise values using the (improved) Perlin Noise algorithm.

+ The main function uses the library to generate an image of a heightmap colored in to look like an terrain map.

 ### Links that were very helpful to understand Perlin Noise and how it works